nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Clears all events in the event book.

-[//]: # (To put a caution here, this is a destructive command.
-Once you clear all events, there is no way to recover them.)
+>This is a destructive command.
+Once you clear all events, there is no way to recover them!
+>Please be careful when using this command.

 ### Open help window: `help` <a id = "open-help-window"></a>